In order to have success as a blogger you’ll need to publish content that interests your target audience.

 This option leaves most of the writing to someone else.
 You can interview another blogger, an expert, one of your readers, or someone else.

-One of the best things about interviews is you can get some great content that you wouldn’t be able to write on your own.
+One of the best things about interviews is you can get some great content that you wouldn’t be able to write on your own, which means it’s a great option to make money blogging for beginners.
 If you don’t have expertise on something that you want to cover on your blog, find an expert who is willing to do an interview.

 If you’re a new blogger or if you haven’t done interviews before, the process can seem a little intimidating.
 You may wonder why an expert would want to spend the time to do an interview for your blog.
 But really, most people are very willing to do interviews for blogs.